What is arthritis?

 - Vocational therapist

-What are the complications of arthritis?
+What are possible complications of arthritis?

 Living with arthritis

-There is no cure for arthritis.
+There is no known cure for arthritis.
 But it’s important to help keep joints working by reducing pain and inflammation.
 Work on a treatment plan with your healthcare provider that includes medicine and therapy.
 Work on lifestyle changes that can improve your quality of life.
 Lifestyle changes include:

 - Weight loss.
 Extra weight puts more stress on weight-bearing joints, such as the hips and knees.